1871fotc/fotc/docs/walks/bcc-walk-1.md

 ??? directions "Directions"

     This completes the tour of the southern corner portion of Toowong Cemetery.
-If you have enjoyed the trail, be sure to visit again to walk the many other areas of the cemetery.
+If you have enjoyed the walk, be sure to visit again to walk the many other areas of the cemetery.

     If you have parked your vehicle near the Richer Street entrance, follow Walter Hill Drive around the southern border of the cemetery until you return to the Information Pavilion.